 The Navigation panel provides access to the AEM consoles:

-The title of the browser tab will update to reflect your location as you navigate through the consoles and content.
+The title of the browser tab updates to reflect your location as you navigate through the consoles and content.

 From Navigation the consoles available are: